Since early 2000, the Balanced Scorecard has found a wider application in ISO 9001 QMS.

 This method starts from an established Strategy.
 So, it can be perfectly integrated with any method or technique used to support the strategy phase.
 For exemple, the SWOT analysis.

 The Balanced Scorecard was developed totally independently from the ISO 9001 system.
-In their book, Kaplan and Norton never mentions the terms Quality Management System.
+In their book, Kaplan and Norton never mention the term Quality Management System.

 How to explain that since early 2000 this method is gaining more and more space in the best practices suggested by ISO 9001 literature?